devmarissa/Summoners/README.md

 ### Positive Karmic Actions
 - Completing ethical quests
 - Killing hostile NPCs
+- Killing members of the same karmic alignment

 ### Negative Karmic Actions
 - Completing unethical quests
 - Killing friendly NPCs
+- Killing members of the same karmic alignment

 ## Summoning
-In order to get entities to fight for you and your guild in combat,
+In order to get entities to fight for you and your guild in combat, you need to complete a summoning ritual according to the entities' summoning book.
 ### Ritual
+The books you find on quests throughout Inamorta will outline a specific ritual you need to excecute either alone or with your guild, depending on the requirements.
+- Artifacts required for higher level entities
+- Multiple players required for higher level entities
+- Ritual duration will vary based on the power of the entity

-### Time/Weather Specific Rituals
+### Time/Weather/Location Specific Rituals
+Certain high-karma level entities will require specific times and weather conditions to summon them to limit overpowered summons in the game.

 ## Quests
+Quests are given by friendly NPCs who will give a task for the player to complete.
+Quests will give various rewards, either by finding a summoning book or getting rewarded karma.
 ### Karmic Impact

 ## Lore Detailing